Samsenbow/Analysis-on-German-Credit-Risk-Data/README.md

 - pROC, ggplot2

-Lasso regression identified **25 key predictive features** with only 2% AUC loss

 ### Key Predictive Features (XGBoost)

 The XGBoost model identified the following as most important for credit risk: